 The Museum Victoria Science Department fosters existing relationships with universities and colleges via the supervision of students undertaking post-graduate research projects with direct links to the museum’s collection.
 Honours and PH.D students should enquire with their university supervisors about the potential of conducting research projects with Museum Victoria.

-Undergraduate students wishing to complete industry based learning programs, professional practice units or other work placements should contact the Vocational Education Coordinator.
+Undergraduate students wishing to complete industry based learning programs, professional practice units or other work placements should contact the Education Placement Officer.
 Applications will be assessed on a case by case basis with places awarded dependent upon staffing and resources.